Kanti Mardia: Life and career

 He is a practicing Jain and strict vegetarian.
 His 1990 book The Scientific Foundations of Jainism introduced the Four Noble Truths of Jains.
-He is the founding and current chairman of the Yorkshire Jain Foundation.
+His subsequent book Destructive Emotions: Jain Perspectives, published in 2024 was awarded Best Book 2025 by the prestigious International School for Jain Studies.
+In 1987 he founded the Yorkshire Jain Foundation.

 Mardia was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to statistical science.